-As of May 31, 2023, the Chapter has \$174,595, of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditure consisting of cash and cash equivalents.
+As of May 31, 2024, the Chapter has \$506,524, of financial assets available within one year of the statement of financial position date to meet cash needs for general expenditure consisting of cash and cash equivalents.
 As part of the Chapter's liquidity management, it structures its financial assets to be available as its general expenditures, liabilities, and other obligations come due.

 Contractual or donor-imposed restrictions are not available for general expenditure.
-Amounts not available include amounts set aside for investing in the board-designated reserve for one year of operating expenses of \$1,671,700 and a board-designated reserve for philanthropic purposes of \$1,000,000 that could be drawn upon if the governing board approves the action (as further discussed in Note 6 and Note 7).
-The reserve is for one year of operating expenses and was not included because the intention of the designation was to support unanticipated liquidity needs and not general expenditures.
-Although the Chapter does not intend to spend from its board-designated reserves other than amounts appropriated for general expenditure as part of its annual budget approval and appropriate process, amounts form its board-designated reserves could be made available if necessary.
+Amounts not available include amounts set aside for investing in the board-designated reserve for one year of operating expenses of \$1,603,600 and a board-designated reserve for philanthropic purposes of \$1,000,000 that could be drawn upon if the governing board approves the action (as further discussed in Note 6 and 7).